InfernoDragon0/CotLMods/packaged/README.md

 - Astrologer: See the stars, Gain inspiration.
 Creates a new quest for the follower if used in the morning.
 Can use once every day.
 Provides Strange Material at night
 - Study: The follower can study and increase loyalty.
 Invest in the study table to generate Strange Material.
 - Reaper: Followers can now wrap and bury dead followers.
 You need an endless pit for followers to get this role.
 Normal Graves will not work.
+- The Boutique: Followers can pack gifts to randomly gift to other non-enemy followers.
+Their relationship will increase by 1.

 ### Miner Roles
 ![text](https://i.imgur.com/ySwXcUF.png)